IsaacCavallaro/IsaacCavallaro_T2_A1-B/Part_B.md

 For animations of sorting algorithms click [here:](https://www.toptal.com/developers/sorting-algorithms )

-# Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O) (300-500)
+# Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency

 ### Search algorithms are not limited to searching lists which contain integers; they can search lists containing all kinds of data.